Bicycle touring is a form of cycling where riders take to the road and travel long distances.

 - Bicycle repair kit - Having a repair kit on you at all times is one of the bicycle touring tips I can't stress enough.
 If your chain is going to break or you are going to get a flat tire it will be when you are miles away from the next nearest city.

 - Helmet - I shouldn't even have to tell you that you need a helmet.
 It is imperative that you protect your head.

 - Bicycle panniers - These cycling bags come in an array of sizes and styles.
 You will put all your supplies in these, and they get hooked or strapped to the racks of your bike.

 - Essentials - Bicycle hydration, cooking, and camping equipment will need to be packed.
 If you don't intend on doing any camping, some items won't be needed.
 You also need money, credit cards, identification, phone, portable power, personal hygiene products, and a first aid kit.

 Keep in mind that you need to haul all your cycling equipment.
 I recommend packing several days ahead of time and then examining the contents every day to see what you don't need, or what you might have missed.

 It is not always going to be smooth sailing.
 You may run into undesirable weather, construction zones, rude motorists, traffic jams, etc. Embrace each obstacle as part of the experience, rather than getting frustrated by them.

 Make sure you research your destination and route.
 Are there any festivals or events that could cause road closings and fully booked hotels?
 Are there bicycle laws you need to be familiar with?
-Most importantly, pack a few maps, and plan your route in advance.
+Most importantly, pack a few maps, and plan your route.